 The unexpected can strike at any time, leaving you without a place to live.
 But what if your renters insurance could help with that?
 Most renters insurance policies cover temporary relocation expenses, sometimes called additional or temporary living expenses.
+This can apply if your rental unit is damaged and you need to be relocated until repairs can be completed.
+In some cases, a permanent relocation could be necessary.
 This coverage can help pay for the extra expenses you incur as a result of relocating after a covered loss.

-We’ll help you understand how this coverage works and give a few examples of what it can do for you in the event you need to relocate from your apartment.
+We’ll help you understand how this coverage works and give a few examples of what it can do for you in the event you need to relocate from your apartment to temporary housing.